TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Preference Dataset Curation

-To derive preference labels from the pairwise comparison scores, we compute an overall score for each response in a pair.
-The response with the higher overall score is labeled as preferred.
-To compute each overall score, we first average the scores for each evaluation dimension across both positions to obtain calibrated scores.
-These calibrated scores are then equally weighted and averaged to produce a final score for each response.
-Although domain-specific applications might prioritize certain dimensions, for example, in medical applications, correctness may be prioritized, we assign equal weight to all four dimensions to support general-purpose LLM training.
+To derive preference labels from pairwise comparison scores, we compute an overall score for each response and label the higher-scoring response as preferred.
+Specifically, we average the score for each evaluation dimension across both positions (original vs.\ swapped) to obtain calibrated scores.
+We then assign equal weights to the calibrated dimension scores and average them to produce a final score for each response.
+Although domain-specific applications may prioritize certain dimensions (e.g., correctness in medical applications), we use uniform weights across all four dimensions to support general-purpose LLM training.